alexmontdor/datePickerInForm/README.md

-# Datepicker on angular 2 in forms
+# using Datepicker on angular 2 in template driven forms

 I have read in several forum people having problem integrating in Forms, Datepicker Angular2.
-So i decided to post an example of a solution that could be use.
+So i decided to post an example of a solution that could be used.

+At the end, you will find some link to understand better how datePicker and forms can be configured.

 ## Prerequise

 I'm using for this exercise:
 - Angular 2.4.5
 - Express server
-- ng2-bootstrap
+- ng2-bootstrap for the datePicker

-So the installation of the package is required :
+So the installation of packages is required :
 > npm install

 To launch the server